 Eamon Ross—sheriff of Rowan Fell (surname not mentioned in The Wolf & the Witch)

 Elizabeth d’Acron—daughter of an English nobleman (Percival D’Acron) who fled her arranged marriage to Calum Moffatt.
 She was subsequently abducted by reivers and her maidenhead taken.
-She escaped them when Alys, Ceara and Nyssa robbed them of their spoils and joined Alys’ company of women almost a year before W&W. She has auburn hair and brown eyes, is easily startled, plus misses the comforts of her father’s hall.
-Elizabeth is the one who understands the law and also military strategy: she anticipates what Maximilian will do to rout them, and suggests they set a trap for the spy who will seek them out, just as her father would have done.
-She turns her ankle, fleeing from Amaury, and is captive in Maximilian’s camp.
+She escaped them when Alys, Ceara and Nyssa robbed them of their spoils and joined Alys’ company of women almost a year before The Wolf & the Witch.
+She has auburn hair and brown eyes and is the one who understands the law and also military strategy: she anticipates what Maximilian will do to rout them, and suggests they set a trap for the spy who will seek them out, just as her father would have done.
+She is attracted to Amaury.
 At the end of The Wolf & the Witch, she is captured by two of Godfroy’s men, to be delivered to Calum Moffatt for the offered bounty.
 Her story is The Hunter & the Heiress.

 Eudaline—a healer from de Vries and an elderly woman with vision problems who accompanies Maximilian to Scotland.